 The parathyroid glands control most of the metabolism of calcium.
 Abnormal growth of these glans causes high calcium levels in the blood and urine.

-Crohn’s disease and ulcerative colitis or surgeries to treat obesity (gastric bypass surgery) can raise the risk of forming calcium oxalate kidney stones.
-These conditions may cause diarrhea and/or excessive oxalate absorption from the intestine, resulting in an increased amount of oxalate in the urine.
+Crohn’s disease, ulcerative colitis, or surgeries to treat obesity (gastric bypass surgery) can raise the risk of calcium oxalate kidney stones.
+These conditions may cause diarrhoea and excessive oxalate absorption from the intestine, resulting in increased oxalate in the urine.
 Low urine volume (caused by diarrhoea and dehydration) and high urine oxalate levels both promote the formation of calcium oxalate stones.

-Some medications, supplements may increase the risk of forming stones.
+Some medications and supplements may increase the risk of forming stones.

-The risk of having kidney stones is much higher if parents or siblings have already had a history of kidney stones.
+The risk of kidney stones is much higher if parents or siblings already have a history of kidney stones.

 Kidney stones are not symptomatic when they are small and remain in the kidney.
-However, when they migrate down through the ureter, the main symptom is renal colic.
+However, the main symptom is renal colic when they migrate down through the ureter.

 Other symptoms include: